 It is my belief that beginning at age 65, everyone should have their memory tested every two years.
 This could be incorporated into a semi-annual physical.
 There is a mountain of research that shows that catching Alzheimer's and dementia early is important and makes a difference.

 The long term health care costs associated with Alzheimer's could be lowered through testing and early diagnosis.
 As soon as the healthcare insurance companies learn this they will start offering the test.
 But, not before they become convinced that they will make more profit by doing so, rather than waiting for the death sentence to be pronounced.
 This is the state of health care in America today -- profit comes first.

-Bob DeMarco is the Founder of the Alzheimer's Reading Room and an Alzheimer's caregiver.
-Bob has written more than 2,101 articles with more than 272,100 links on the Internet.
+Bob DeMarco is the Founder of the Alzheimer's Reading Room.
 Bob resides in Delray Beach, FL.